Creating Neurodiversity-Affirming Classrooms: Inclusive Strategies to Support Neurodivergent Students

 An IEP is crafted collaboratively with the child's caregiver(s) and outlines support needs for students with disabilities.
 It identifies each student's unique challenges, interests, strengths, and educational expectations.

 However, challenges can arise in post-secondary education where IEP documentation may not transfer seamlessly.
-Professors can encourage students to utilize disability centers for support and ensure they know how to access accommodations.
+Professors can encourage students to utilize their schools disability centers for support and ensure they know how to access accommodations.

 Accommodations may include: